Last Dollar Scholarship

 If you have questions along the way, please contact Philadelphia Scholars Senior Manager Allison Kelsey.

-The 2025-26 application will open on April 1, 2025.
+The 2025-26 application opens on April 1, 2025 and closes on July 10, 2025.

-Visit PhillyGoes2College.org for other regional and national scholarship opportunities.
+Also visit PhillyGoes2College.org for other regional and national scholarship opportunities.